szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Store images, captures, and uploads in the data directory``: Enable to store everything in a single data directory.
 Default: False.

+* ``Make attachments available in the whole project``: When enabled, attachments added to a chat in a project are available in all chats in that project.
+When disabled, attachments remain available only in the chat where they were added.
+Default: False.

 * ``Allow images as additional context``: If enabled, images can be used as additional context.
 Default: False.

 * ``Append attachment only once (mode: always)``: If enabled, the sent attachment will be appended once to the sending message, rather than appended every time to the input prompt as additional context.
 Force mode - affects all models.
 Default: False.